francesctr4/SplitScreen/index.md

 ## Technical evolution of the Split Screen

-This has historically been very popular on consoles, which until the 2000s did not have access to the internet or any other network, and is less common today with modern support for console-to-console online multiplayer.
+The Split Screen technique has historically been very popular on consoles, which until the 2000s did not have access to the internet or any other network.
+However, it is less commmon today with modern support for console-to-console online multiplayer.

-Split-screen is useful for those who want to play with other players, but with only one console.
-In recent years, split-screen has not been used very often because the new frontier of video games is to play with other players online, without sharing a screen.
+The Split Screen is useful for those who want to play with other players, but with only one console.
+In recent years, this has not been used very often because the new frontier of video games is to play with other players online, without sharing a screen.

 ## Current techniques in the industry

 ### Standard Split Screen

+By standard split screen we mean the common split screen, where the regions are divided equally for all players.

+Here you can see an example of the Sonic & All-Stars Racing Transformed Collection Split Screen:

 ![Sonic & All-Stars Racing Transformed Collection (2013)](https://user-images.githubusercontent.com/99948892/227247720-c0a9fdf5-3a23-4633-a19b-081b906459b3.png)

 ### Voronoi Split Screen

+The Voronoi Split Screen is a variant of the Standard Split Screen.
+This effect divides the screen into multiple regions based on the proximity between the players or to different objects or points of interest in the game world.
+It is often used in coop multiplayer games to provide a more immersive and engaging gaming experience, as well as a more stylish version of the casual Split Screen.

+You can see an example of this type of Split Screen in the .gif below:

 ![Voronoi Split Screen](https://jorgegh2.github.io/Split-screen/Voronoi_2_Players.gif)

+And here you can see an example of a game that uses this technique, Lego Batman 3: Beyond Gotham Split Screen:

 ![Lego Batman 3: Beyond Gotham (2014)](https://user-images.githubusercontent.com/99948892/227248245-05c2b3ad-2b68-452a-909c-90fa023fe42a.png)

 ## Split Screen in other game engines

+In this section we can find several videos on how to add a Split Screen to our games in other game engines, such as Unity, Unreal and Godot:

+### Unity

 <iframe width="560" height="315" src="https://www.youtube.com/embed/rw2VKAdTdgQ" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

+### Unreal

 <iframe width="560" height="315" src="https://www.youtube.com/embed/ipU4MtV-O_8" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

+### Godot

 <iframe width="560" height="315" src="https://www.youtube.com/embed/1XdjHIshYY4" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

+If you spend some time watching the videos, you will realise that it is relatively easy to make a Split Screen in the current game engines on the market.
+However, in SDL this is a bit more complicated.

 # Selected Approach